Free · Instant · No signup

 Frequently asked questions

-On a £40,000 salary, your gross monthly income is £3,333.
-A safe rent budget is approximately £933/month, a stretch budget is £1,167/month, and the maximum is £1,333/month.
+On a £2,500/month take-home, a safe rent budget is approximately £700/month, a stretch budget is £875/month, and the maximum is £1,000/month.
 In many UK cities outside London — Manchester, Leeds, Birmingham, Glasgow — this puts a 1-bedroom flat comfortably within the safe budget range.

-What salary do I need to afford London rent?
+What take-home pay do I need to afford London rent?

 The average 1-bedroom rent in London is approximately £1,890/month in 2026.
-To afford this within the 30% guideline, you would need a gross salary of around £75,600/year.
-At the more lenient 40% threshold, you would still need around £56,700/year.
-Many Londoners on average UK salaries (£34,000 median) are significantly over the recommended threshold.
+To afford this within the 30% guideline, you would need a monthly take-home of around £6,300.
+At the more lenient 40% threshold, you would still need around £4,725/month take-home.
+Many Londoners on typical take-home pay are significantly over the recommended threshold — most flatshare, commute from cheaper areas, or spend well above the 30% guideline.

 What costs should I add on top of rent?